tornadoluna/FingerPunch/README.txt

 ## Mission Statement

-To democratize typing education by making finger training accessible, engaging, and scientifically-backed through computer vision technology.
+To help typists of all levels improve their typing technique by providing real-time feedback on finger placement.

 ---

 Ready to improve your typing technique?
 Start practicing with FingerPunch today!

-Built with care for typists who want to master their craft.